aspinwall-ui/aspinwall-launcher/README.md

 ### Requirements

+## Runtime

 - GTK 4.0 (>4.5.0 required for libadwaita 1.0.0)
 - libadwaita >= 1.0.0
 - GLib
 - Python >= 3.6
 - PyGObject
 - psutil

+## Build

+These are also needed if you're planning to use the provided run scripts.

+- meson
+- glib2-dev or equivalent (needed for `glib-compile-schemas`)
+- desktop-file-utils (needed for `update-desktop-database`)

 ## Contributing